Johnny Pate: The Impressions era

 Their success led the group's label, ABC-Paramount, to open a Chicago office on 14th and Michigan and appoint Pate as A&R director in 1964.
 One of the acts he signed, the Marvelows, had a number seven R&B hit with "I Do".
 "I Do" was followed by another hit with "In the Morning."

 Other acts signed to ABC-Paramount through the Chicago branch were the Trends, the Kittens, and former Vee-Jay Records star Betty Everett.
 He also did the arrangements for Major Lance's Monkey Time.

 In 1968, Pate began doing arrangements for Curtis Mayfield's Curtom label.
-Leaving in 1972, he worked on numerous recordings including the horn arrangements for the Bobby Bland and B.B.
-King Together Again...Live (1976), produced and arranged several albums for Peabo Bryson on Capitol Records, including Gold Award album CrossWinds in 1978, and the 1978 album Words and Music by Lonette McKee on Warner Bros.
+Leaving in 1972, he worked on numerous recordings including the horn arrangements for the Bobby Bland and B. B. King Together Again...Live (1976), produced and arranged several albums for Peabo Bryson on Capitol Records, including Gold Award album CrossWinds in 1978, and the 1978 album Words and Music by Lonette McKee on Warner Bros.
 Records.
 Pate also scored soundtracks for films including Shaft in Africa (1973), Bucktown (1975), Satan's Triangle (1975), Dr. Black, Mr. Hyde (1976), Sudden Death (1977) and Every Girl Should Have One (1978).

 Pate also did the arrangements for Bee Gees' 1973 album Life in a Tin Can.

 In 2006, TNC Records released an 80th birthday tribute album.
-His song "Shaft in Africa", was sampled by producer Just Blaze, for the Jay-Z single "Show Me What You Got".
-It was later sampled by producer K-Def for Diddy's "We Gon' Make It", featuring Jack Knight.
+His song "Shaft in Africa", was sampled by producer K-Def, for the Diddy's "We Gon' Make It", featuring Jack Knight.
+It was later sampled by producer Just Blaze for Jay-Z single "Show Me What You Got".

-Affiliations and organizations
+Affiliations and organisations

-In the late 1960s, Pate served as a national trustee on the National Academy of Arts and Sciences and he was very instrumental in bringing The Grammy Awards to television.
+In the late 1960s, Pate served as a national trustee on the National Academy of Arts and Sciences and he was very instrumental in bringing the Grammy Awards to television.

+Personal life

+Pate turned 100 on December 5, 2023.